Ultimate Recipe for Korean Cold Buckwheat Noodles

 If you try this cold noodle salad, let me know in the comments!
 I’d love to see your creations and tweak ideas.
 For more Korean recipes and writing inspiration, be sure to check Food and Meal regularly.
 Until next time, happy cooking and eating!

-Ultimate Recipe For Korean Cold Buckwheat Noodles 4
+Ultimate Recipe for Korean Cold Buckwheat Noodles 4

 Pastry chef at